satanTime/satanTime/README.md

 ### Hi there 👋

 My name is Michael, I am a freelancer,
-and I am passionate about architecture for web applications, its development, and cloud deployment.
+and I am passionate about architecture for web applications, their development and cloud deployment.

-Long story short: no pain, no gain.
+Long story short: no pain, no gain, the harder, the better.

 Please, don't hesitate to contact me: